Module 3: Circular Economy Workforce Building

 • Current CE Education Practices and Gaps

-• Policy Implications and Success Factors in CE Education
+• Policy Implications and Success Factors in CE Education and Technology Transfer

 a.
 Critical thinking